-Migrate-n does not require the use of a module.
+Migrate-n requires the gnu module to be loaded.
 Note that there are two versions of the program.
 These can be called from the command line using the following commands:

 To run this program in serial, first make a folder in your home directory and make a file named `infile`.